 - Stockwell Gate North the site of the former bus station, earmarked for a primarily retail development, currently used as a temporary car park. - Stockwell Gate South the former Courtaulds factory site.
-A private sector development of mixed-use retail and leisure with outline planning permission already granted, currently used as a car park. - Strategic Employment site to be created near the junction of Belvedere Street and Victoria Street on 365 sgm site. - Old Town Hall development of the former Indoor Market site at the rear of the site on Queen Street.
-This site is currently used as a short stay car park. - The Living Centre an iconic gateway building has now been developed on the site of the former Queen's Head pub, and is named Queen's Place. - Mansfield Brewery site the site is currently being marketed and provides a superb regeneration opportunity.
-The site is expected to include primarily employment uses, with some residential development. - The Riverside an area next to the River Maun, bordering St Peter's Way identified as having great potential for mixed uses, mainly employment but possibly including retail and residential - alongside an attractive area of public open space.
+A private sector development of mixed-use retail and leisure with outline planning permission already granted, currently used as a car park. - Strategic Employment site to be created near the junction of Belvedere Street and Victoria Street on 365 sqm site. - Old Town Hall development of the former Indoor Market site at the rear of the site on Queen Street.
+This site is currently used as a short stay car park. - The Living Centre an iconic gateway building has now been developed on the site of the former Queen's Head pub, and is named Queen's Place. - White Hart development - a mixed use of retail, office space, leisure and residential development on land bounded by White Hart Street, Dame Flogan Street and Church Street, including the restoration of the Malting's building. - Mansfield Brewery site the site is currently being marketed and provides a superb regeneration opportunity.
+The site is expected to include primarily employment uses, with some residential development. - The Riverside an area next to the River Maun, bordering St Peter's Way identified as having great potential for mixed uses, mainly employment but possibly including retail and residential alongside an attractive area of public open space.